joes0451/ADev/ReadMe.txt

 Search: Search Dialog for searching through long Logcat or other output
 		in the console window.
-'Reset Next' starts the search over from the top.
+'Reset Next' starts the search from the top.

 		You can select part of a line where you want to start the search and use 'Reset Next'.